brookspatb1/react-starter/README.md

 9. Change to the client directory: ```cd client```
 10. Start up your React server: ```npm start```
   - I did not get this running with Safari but it otherwise should work.
 It started up in Brave just fine.

+##### I had lots of issues with the production deployment of the contract.
+The best solution I found was to use ```truffle dashboard```.
+This uses a local host to sign transactions with your browser (MetaMask).
+After running a separate terminal window with the dashboard command configure your config file to the port provided.